PY 580 Machine Learning for Physicists. Fall 2025

 This is the website for PY 580, Machine Learning for Physicists This website will be updated with HWs and suggested readings.
-In the fall, the class will be based on our review A high-bias, low-variance introduction to Machine Learning for physicsts.
-The review can be downloaded from Physics Reports or the arXiv if for some reason you prefer that formatting.
+The class will start by covering the first half of our review: A high-bias, low-variance introduction to Machine Learning for physicsts.
+The review can be downloaded from Physics Reports.
 The Jupyter Notebooks can be downloaded from Github.
-We will probably do first 11 chapters before pivoting to understand how stable diffusion models like DALL-E and large language models like ChatGPT3 work.
+In the second half of the class, we will pivot to to more advanced/modern topics such as self-supervised learning, large language models, and diffusion models.
+The goal is to have a "Part II" of the ML review that covers these topics and updates the old review.

 Installing Python: